Andrés Novales

 Andrés Novales (c.
 1795 – 2 June 1823) was a Filipino captain in the Spanish Army in the Philippines, and the self-proclaimed Emperor of the Philippines.

-His unease about the treatment of Creole soldiers led him to start a revolt in 1823 that inspired even people like José Rizal.
+His unease about the treatment of Creole soldiers led him to start a revolt in 1823 that eventually inspired José Rizal.
 He successfully captured Intramuros and was proclaimed Emperor of the Philippines by his followers.
 However, he was defeated within the day by Spanish reinforcements from Pampanga.

 Early life and career

 Novales' father was a captain in the Spanish Army, while his mother was born to a prominent family in the Philippines.
 According to the Filipino author Nick Joaquin, he was a Filipino Creole of Mexican descent.
 He became a cadet at the age of nine and a lieutenant at fourteen.
 When he heard of the Peninsular War, an existing war between Spain and France, he sought his senior officer's consent to go to Madrid.
 Despite being demoted to a volunteer soldier with no rank after arriving in Spain, he returned to the Philippines with the rank of captain.
 His zeal for service had not waned, earning him the envy and ire of other military officers – something which Governor-General Juan Antonio Martínez later used against Novales.